Levoric-Learn/community-meeting/README.md

 ### Our Vision

-Levoric Learn is more than just a platform—it’s a mission to provide free and accessible educational resources for everyone, especially those facing financial barriers to education.
+Levoric Learn is more than just a platform it’s a mission to provide free and accessible educational resources for everyone, especially those facing financial barriers to education.
 By contributing, you’re helping to build a strong community that uplifts underprivileged families and promotes open-source education worldwide.

 ### Our Core Values